smrealms/wiki-data/home.md

 # Contributing

-If you would like to help update the content on this site, please [create an account](login) and then [contact an admin](contact-us) so that we can give you editor permissions.
+The content in this wiki is maintained by the community.
+If you would like to contribute, please [create an account](login) and then [contact an admin](contact-us) so that we can give you editor permissions.

 # Important Links
 * [Space Merchant Realms](http://www.smrealms.de)